abrodriguezalman/nuvora-tktk-scrapper/README.md

 After setup, run the following line:
 *python main.py*

-You will be prompted to enter a hashtag keyword.
+You will be prompted to enter a mode of data collection via hashtag or keyword.

 The program will:
 * Launch Chromium